jewettaij/visfd/README.md

 [OpenMP.](https://en.wikipedia.org/wiki/OpenMP)

 #### WARNING: This project is changing.
 Optimizations and features are being added rapidly.
-Some features don't work well yet.  (-andrew 2019-2-28)
+Command-line syntax and the API could change.
+Some features don't work well yet.  (-andrew 2019-4-11)

 ## programs included with this repository: